Skip to main content

 (G) A charter issued under section 4765.55 of the Revised Code and this chapter shall be valid for three years and may be renewed according to guidelines established in rule 4765-24-05 of the Administrative Code.

-(H) A chartered program shall maintain all documentation required in this rule for the duration of the current cycle and two previous charter cycles.
+(H) A chartered program shall maintain all documentation required in this rule for the duration of the current and previous charter cycle.
 Revocation or voluntary surrender of a charter does not alleviate a chartered program of this requirement.
 In the event of charter or classification expiration, voluntary surrender, or revocation, the chartered program shall maintain all documentation required in this rule for six years from the date the expiration, voluntary surrender, or revocation.

 (I) If a chartered program is utilizing a location outside of the state of Ohio, the chartered program shall comply with this chapter of the Administrative Code and any applicable law, rules, or regulations in that state.